saulrichardson/solstice/data/cache/Arunachalam_et_al.__2021_/extracted/document.md

 i d
 ti
 f
-the identiﬁcation of the inﬂuenza strains and their like stra most likely to spread during the upcoming season, for inclusio the vaccine.
-Identiﬁcation of the target inﬂuenza strains is ba on surveillance data collected by World Health Organiza (WHO) collaborating centres at six locations in the UK, (including the Centers for Disease Control and Prevention [CD Japan, China and Australia as part of the WHO Global Inﬂue Surveillance and Response System (GISRS)15.
-The ﬁnal decision resulting vaccine targets is made by individual regulatory bod Inﬂuenza vaccines can afford signiﬁcant protection aga inﬂuenza illness, even when there is an antigenic misma against the predominant circulating virus strains16,17.
-Such cr protection can occur through the priming of the immune sys by vaccination or natural infection and is primarily due antibodies speciﬁc to conserved regions on the HA head
+the identiﬁcation of the inﬂuenza strains and their like str most likely to spread during the upcoming season, for inclusio the vaccine.
+Identiﬁcation of the target inﬂuenza strains is b on surveillance data collected by World Health Organiza (WHO) collaborating centres at six locations in the UK, (including the Centers for Disease Control and Prevention [C Japan, China and Australia as part of the WHO Global Inﬂu Surveillance and Response System (GISRS)15.
+The ﬁnal decisio resulting vaccine targets is made by individual regulatory bo Inﬂuenza vaccines can afford signiﬁcant protection aga inﬂuenza illness, even when there is an antigenic mism against the predominant circulating virus strains16,17.
+Such c protection can occur through the priming of the immune sys by vaccination or natural infection and is primarily due antibodies speciﬁc to conserved regions on the HA head